How to Create a Conda Environment Based on a YAML File: A Guide for Data Scientists

 - scikit-learn=0.22.1

-In this example, the environment is named my_env and includes three packages: numpy, pandas, and scikit-learn.
+In this example, the environment is named my_env and includes three packages: numpy, pandas, and scikit-learn with their specific versions.

 Step 3: Create the Conda Environment